madifz/100-days-of-code/r2-log.md

 ### R2D8 (26/06/2021)
 - Slow day today, but important thing was not to break the chain. freeCodeCamp JavaScript Intermediate Algorithm Scripting lessons 1-3.

+### R2D9 (27/06/2021)
+- Almost a standstill, but not breaking the chain by at least writing a line of code.
+Python practice sets on DataCamp.